One Day in Basel: Top Things to See and Do

 We strolled across the bridge to the other side, where the vibrant riverfront was full of nice restaurants and shops.
 It was quite a festive atmosphere, what with all the street performers and people buying food and beers from vendors or sitting and chatting along the waterfront.
 It must be one of the locals' favorite things to do in town.

-One of the perks of staying in Basel is that all hotel guests get a free pass for local trams and buses.
-This worked out well, because wandering through all those hilly streets gave us a workout.
+One of the perks of staying in Basel is that all hotel guests get a free Mobility Ticket, which is a pass for local trams and buses.
+Grab it—if you're like us, those hilly streets will give your feet a serious workout!

 Nightlife in Basel, Switzerland